-How B2B Salespeople Can Optimize Their LinkedIn Profile to Engage Buyers
+How B2B Salespeople Can Optimize Their LinkedIn Profile to Engage Buyers in 2019

 In our ongoing quest for qualified leads, we search, research, size up, and scrutinize.
 We examine the digital clues at our disposal and then ask ourselves, is this prospect worth my time?